A Rural Newfoundland Christmas Tree – Salt Cod Drying on the Line

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on December 23, 2013, in Tradition and tagged christmas, Christmas and holiday season, Christmas ornament, Christmas tree, Christopher Mitchelmore, December, Holiday, Merry Christmas, Newfoundland, Rural, seal.
+Posted on December 23, 2013, in Culture and tagged christmas, Christmas and holiday season, Christmas ornament, Christmas tree, Christopher Mitchelmore, December, Holiday, Merry Christmas, Newfoundland, Rural, seal.
 Bookmark the permalink.
 4 Comments.